 Occupancy has historically been strong for the San Francisco MSA lodging market, averaging 73.3 percent since 2000 and ranging from a low of 61.5 percent in 2001 to a high of 84.1 percent in 2014.
 With occupancy levels this high, the MSA generated a significant amount of unsatisfied demand, or demand that was turned away to other Bay Area markets due to the limited supply growth during those years.
 High occupancy levels have also allowed hotel managers to significantly increase room rates.
 Between 2011 and 2014, the San Francisco MSA achieved rate growth ranging from approximately 9.0 to 14.0 percent per year, resulting in a year-end 2014 ADR of \$207.80.
-It should be noted that hotels within the City of San Francisco achieve a premium in ADR over the markets comprising the San Francisco MSA, as well as an overall higher occupancy level.
+It should be noted that hotels within the City of San Francisco MSA, as well as an overall higher occupancy level.